tigrish/flags/README.md

 ## Installation

- Imagemagick needs to be installed with rsvg, otherwise conversions from SVG are borked.

- If you're unsure, first run

-    brew remove imagemagick
+Librsvg is used to convert the svg files to png.
+It must be installed and `rsvg` must be in your path :

-Then install imagemagick
+    brew install librsvg

+Imagemagick is used to add borders and effects :

-    brew install cairo librsvg imagemagick
+    brew install imagemagick

-Then install bundle and required gems
+Then install bundler and required gems

     gem install bundler
     bundle install